 In case both trigger type 0 and trigger type 1 SRS transmissions would occur in the same subframe in the same serving cell, the UE shall only transmit the trigger type 1 SRS transmission.
 This prioritization rule shall be applied before other prioritization rules defined in this subclause.

 In case both trigger type 1 and trigger type 2 SRS transmissions would occur in the same subframe, the UE shall transmit both the trigger type1 and type 2 SRS transmissions.

+In case both trigger type 0 and trigger type 2 SRS transmissions would occur in the same subframe, the UE shall transmit both the trigger type 0 and type 2 SRS transmissions.